ptahproject/ptah/docs/content.rst

   - Your model can participate in REST api without any work
   - Your model will have events thrown upon creation/delete/update
   - Automatically generated Add/Edit forms
-  - Models will be added in the ptah_app UI/content heirarchy
+  - Models will be added in the ptah.cmsapp UI/content heirarchy

 All of the above can be overridden if you want fine-grain control of the specifics.